adidahiya/website/content/blog/itp/electronic-rituals/meditation-3.md

 ### Divining tunes

-Inspired by the term _shufflemancy_ I found in the Wikipedia [list of divination techniques](https://en.wikipedia.org/wiki/Methods_of_divination), I sought out to prophesize a Spotify user's musical fate by analyzing their music listening history.
+Inspired by the idea of _shufflemancy_, which I found in the Wikipedia [list of divination techniques](https://en.wikipedia.org/wiki/Methods_of_divination), I sought out to prophesize a Spotify user's musical fate by analyzing their music listening history.

 > Work in progress